imabeastdrew/resybot/README.md

 ## Resybot

-(**resybot**) is an Agent that automatically resolves merge conflicts in pull requests by reproducing the merge and using Codex to fix conflicts.
+An Agent that automatically resolves merge conflicts in pull requests by reproducing the merge and using Codex to fix conflicts.
 It only runs on conflicted PRs (`mergeable_state == "dirty"`) and pushes a resolution commit back to the PR head branch.

 ## Installation